strategineer/personal-website/content/bin/rpg/xmooks/index.md

 ### Movement

-PCs can cautiously move 20 10' squares (200') in 10 minutes .
+PCs can cautiously move 20 10' squares (200') in 10 minutes.
 Round up to the nearest 10 minutes.
 PCs moving cautiously spot signs of all traps.
 The fun part isn't noticing the trap, it's how to disarm it.
 No skills.
 Use common sense and inventory items.

 PCs can quickly move 60 10' squares (600') in 10 minutes.
 PCs moving incautiously may get a chance to roll under Wisdom to notice a trap (GM's discretion).
 Otherwise, they find traps via HP and hirelings.

-If you want to modify these movement rates based on Movement, use 20'+the lowest Movement in the group for cautious movement and 3x that value for rapid movement.
+If you want to modify these movement rates based on Movement, use `20' + the lowest Movement in the group for cautious movement and 3x that value for rapid movement`.
 In practice, it rarely seems to matter.

 ### Searching